-I first read about Inside the Volcano about four years ago.
-As soon as I read that this was the only place in the world where you could actually go inside a volcano I was hooked!!
-I pulled the page out of Wanderlust magazine and it went straight to the drawer!
-I tried to go on my last weekend breaks to Iceland 2 1/2 years ago but it was booked out.
-I was not going to miss out again!
-I got in contact nice and early to ensure that I could go Inside the Volcano Iceland!!!!
+I pulled the page featuring the Inside the Volcano tour Iceland out of Wanderlust magazine and it went straight to the drawer.
+I tried to go on my last weekend breaks to Iceland 2 1/2 years ago but this Iceland volcano tour was booked out.
+I was not going to miss out again.

 Inside the Volcano Iceland: Getting There and Logistics

--by coach – this is the easiest option for this Iceland volcano climb if you are staying in Reykjavik.
+This is the easiest option for this Iceland volcano climb if you are staying in Reykjavik.
 Included in your ticket is pick up and drop off at your Reykjavik hotel

--a bit of both – if you have a car and are in Reykjavik you can drive to the Greyhound bus station in Reykjavik and meet the bus for this Volcano Iceland tour there.
+If you have a car and are in Reykjavik you can drive to the Greyhound bus station in Reykjavik and meet the bus for this Volcano Iceland tour there.
 You will be advised of the appropriate departure time.

 There are excellent instructions for all options on the fantastic Inside the Volcano website here.

-Importantly you can only go Inside the Volcano during the summer.
+Importantly you can only go inside a volcano during the summer.
 I visited the last week of the season which was mid-October.
-We experienced the first snowfall of the season while we were there – you would not want to be doing the trek in heavy snow!
-Tours will start again in May 2018.
+We experienced the first snowfall of the season while we were there – you would not want to be doing the trek in heavy snow.

-Inside the Volcano Iceland: What to wear, What to Bring and the Facilities
+Inside A Volcano in Iceland: What to Wear, What to Bring and the Facilities

-At base camp, you will be given a safety briefing and a harness and helmet.
-Definitely, don’t wear a skirt ladies!
+At base camp, your small group will be given a safety briefing and a harness and helmet.
+Definitely, don’t wear a skirt ladies.
 A bandana is also provided to wear under the helmet.

 The cabin where you meet and the base camp both have toilets.
 You will also be given warm beverages at base camp and wonderfully delicious Icelandic lamb soup (or a vegetarian option) after you have been down in the volcano.

-Everyone meets at the Blue Mountain Cabin.
-A safety speech is given with lots of instructions and information.
-You are then able to decide if you want a bright yellow raincoat (trust me you want one!).
+The group meets at the Blue Mountain Cabin.
+A safety speech is given with lots of instructions and information for the volcano tour.
+You are then able to decide if you want a bright yellow raincoat (trust me you want one).
 After this, we headed outside onto the lava fields.

 Inside the Volcano Iceland: Base Camp

-The lift is quite large and open and you attach yourself to the pathway and then the lift itself.
-This felt very safe.
-The lift takes approximately 6 minutes to descend.
-If you are uncomfortable with heights I would advise not looking down!
-If you are comfortable with heights, which I am, it was great watching the volcano heading down.
-It was difficult to get good photos at this point and I must admit I ended up deleting everything I took on the lift so you may as well focus on the journey!
+It was difficult to get good photos at this point and I must admit I ended up deleting everything I took on the lift so you may as well focus on the journey.

 Inside the Volcano Iceland: The Finish